 Neil's main research interest is machine learning through probabilistic models.
 He focuses on both the algorithmic side of these models and their application.
 He has a particular focus on applications in personalized health and computational biology, but happily dabbles in other areas such as speech, vision and graphics.

 Neil was Associate Editor in Chief for IEEE Transactions on Pattern Analysis and Machine Intelligence (from 2011-2013) and is an Action Editor for the Journal of Machine Learning Research.
 He was the founding editor of the JMLR Workshop and Conference Proceedings (2006) and is currently series editor.
 He was an area chair for the NIPS conference in 2005, 2006, 2012 and 2013, Workshops Chair in 2010 and Tutorials Chair in 2013.
 He was general chair of AISTATS in 2010 and AISTATS Programme Co-Chair in 2012 (with Mark Girolami).
-He was Program Co-Chair of NIPS in 2014 (with Corinna Cortes) and is General Co-Chair for 2015.
+He was Program Co-Chair of NIPS in 2014 (with Corinna Cortes) and was General Co-Chair for 2015.